bdbjack/hummingbird-stack/README.md

 The default system actions which are called are:

 - `init`: Used to load more functionality into the system.
 - `initDatabases`: Used to initialize databases.
+Databases should be added here.
 - `initRouting`: Used to initialize routing.
 This is where we can add or change routes.
 - `shutdown`: Used during rendering results.